 About the rainfall timeseries graphs

-Australian and regional rainfall timeseries are available from 1900 for annual, seasonal and monthly rainfall, as well as for the southern (April–November) and northern (October–April) wet seasons.
-Prior to 1900 Australia's rainfall network was too sparse for reliable analyses.
+Australian and regional rainfall timeseries are available from 1900 for annual, financial year, seasonal and monthly rainfall, as well as for the southern (April–November) and northern (October–April) wet seasons.
+Prior to 1900 Australia's rainfall network was too sparse for reliable continental scale analyses.

-Mean rainfall values are provided for each of the six Australian States and the Northern Territory, all of Australia, and six climatologically distinct regions; northern Australia (north of 26°S), southern Australia (south of 26°S), southwestern Australia (southwest of the line joining 30°S, 115°E and 35°S,120°E), southeastern Australia (south of 33°S, east of 135°E), eastern Australia (Queensland, New South Wales, Victoria and Tasmania), and the Murray–Darling catchment.
+Area average rainfall timeseries are provided for each of the six Australian States and the Northern Territory, all of Australia, and six climatologically distinct regions; northern Australia (north of 26°S), southern Australia (south of 26°S), southwestern Australia (southwest of the line joining 30°S, 115°E and 35°S,120°E), southeastern Australia (south of 33°S, east of 135°E), eastern Australia (Queensland, New South Wales, Victoria and Tasmania), and the Murray–Darling catchment.
 Values calculated for New South Wales include the Australian Capital Territory.
-The graphs are plotted with a consistent range wherever possible.
-However, there are a small number of extreme values that exceed the graphing range.
-Users are referred to the data files to determine these values.
+The graphs are plotted with a consistent range for the appropriate timeseries.

 Timeseries are determined for each Australian State, the Northern Territory and the six regions shown above